 Storage¶

-This module provides a Django File API for Google Cloud Storage.
+This module provides helpers for working with Google Cloud Storage, including:

 Installation and Authentication¶